Israel and the Occupied Palestinian Territory

 BACKGROUND:

-Since 7 October existing patterns of violence by Israeli settlers in the Occupied West Bank have escalated, with Palestinians facing an average of four attacks per day.
-The Office of the UN High Commissioner for Human Rights (OHCHR) reported that settlers carrying out these attacks are at times acting with the acquiescence and collaboration of Israeli forces and authorities.
-At least 16 Israelis, including members of the Israeli forces, have been killed by armed Palestinians.
+Since 7 October 2023 existing patterns of violence in the Occupied West Bank have escalated, including settler attacks, resulting in hundreds of Palestinian fatalities and injuries, as well as damage to Palestinian property.
+The Office of the UN High Commissioner for Human Rights (OHCHR) reported that settlers carrying out these attacks are, at times, acting with the acquiescence and collaboration of Israeli forces and authorities.
+At least 25 Israelis, including members of the Israeli forces and 828 Palestinians have been killed.
+According to a group of UN experts, in 2023 Israel seized more Palestinian land than in any year in the past 30 years.
 There has also been a sharp increase in unnecessary and disproportionate force by Israeli forces, including airstrikes, violent military tactics during search-and-arrest operations and incursions by armored personnel carriers and bulldozers sent to refugee camps.
-Over 428 Palestinians have been killed and thousands injured.
-Israeli forces have also conducted daily mass arrests, as well as denied medical assistance to those injured in attacks.
-OHCHR has reported a significant increase in extrajudicial executions, mass detentions and enforced disappearances, as well as sexual violence and ill-treatment that may amount to torture against Palestinian detainees.
+OHCHR has reported a significant increase in extrajudicial executions, mass detentions and enforced disappearances – with thousands held in detention in deplorable conditions without charge or trial – as well as sexual violence and ill-treatment, including waterboarding, that may amount to torture against Palestinian detainees.

 RECENT DEVELOPMENTS: